Turns out your ‘low carb’ snack may not be as low carb as you thought…

 Macadamias – CARBS: 4.5g ~ PROTEIN: 14.8g ~ FAT: 76.2g

 Yay for macadamias being lower down on the list, cos they’re just so darn good…Now if only they weren’t so $$!
-Lower carb content aside, macadamias are also loaded with monounsaturated fat – one of the nutrients that’s a big part of the Mediterranean diet.
+Lower carb content aside, macadamias are also loaded with monounsaturated fat – one of the nutrients that are a big part of the Mediterranean diet.

 Pine Nuts – CARBS: 4.5g ~ PROTEIN: 13g ~ FAT: 70g